-Welcome to the electronic home of the Pacific Region, Civil Air Patrol.
-The real world region is made up of six beautiful western states of Alaska, California, Hawaii, Nevada, Oregon and Washington.
+The Civil Air Patrol Pacific Region is made up of the six beautiful western states of Alaska, California, Hawaii, Nevada, Oregon and Washington.
 These six states comprise over one million square miles of territory, making the Pacific Region the largest of the eight regions in Civil Air Patrol.

 Each wing (state) has its own headquarters, command structure, and many local or community level units of membership.
 The Pacific Region is very active in each of the Civil Air Patrol's primary missions of Aerospace Education, Cadet Programs and Emergency Services.